Nearsoft/jobs/readme.md

 [jobs@nearsoft.com](mailto:jobs@nearsoft.com) <!-- yaspeller ignore -->

-## Frontend Angular Developer
+## Front End Angular Engineer

 <details><summary>Read more</summary>

 🖌

-* Well-rounded professional who has a proven track working on a mid-size company for at least 5 years, that can learn quickly to support different type of tasks if required.
+* Well-rounded professional who has a proven track working on a mid-size company for at least 5 years, that can learn quickly to support different type of tasks if required
-* Proficient on SPA frameworks like React (prefered), or similar technologies like Angular or Vue JS.
-This is required.
+* Proficient on Single-page application frameworks like React.js (preferred), or similar technologies like AngularJS or Vue.js.
+This is required
 * Previously worked on public facing websites is required.
-At least 4+ years.
+At least 4+ years
-* Experienced on managing his own tasks, and follow-up with others when needed.
-Experienced working with a team size of at least 6, including other developers, QA, and PM/BAs.
+* Experienced on managing their own tasks, and follow-up with others when needed.
+Experienced working with a team size of at least 6, including other developers, QA, and Product Managers
 * Experienced on website best-practices in HTML5, SEO, and WCAG.
-WCAG is optional, but HTML5 and SEO is required.
+WCAG is optional, but HTML5 and SEO is required
-* Experienced on writing maintainable code, easy to read, and that is optimized for the task.
+* Experienced on writing maintainable code, easy to read, and that is optimized for the task
-* Has experience working with US-based companies for at least 3+ years.
+* Has experience working with US-based companies for at least 3+ years
-* Able to clearly collaborate with others through phone, emails, and tickets with little to no overhead.
+* Able to clearly collaborate with others through phone, emails, and tickets with little to no overhead

 </details>

-## Fullstack React Developer
+## Full-Stack React Engineer

 <details><summary>Read more</summary>

 🖌

-* Well-rounded professional who has a proven track working on a mid-size company for at least 5 years, that can learn quickly to support different type of tasks if required.
+* Well-rounded professional who has a proven track working on a mid-size company for at least 5 years, that can learn quickly to support different type of tasks if required
-* Proficient on SPA frameworks like React, or similar technologies like Angular or Vue JS.
+* Proficient on Single-page application frameworks like React.js, or similar technologies like AngularJS or Vue.js.
 This is required.
-Preferred is React.
-At least 3+ years.
+Preferred is React.js.
+At least 3+ years
 * Proficient on .NET framework building services using any of the following stack Web APIs, MVC or WCF.
-At least 3+ years.
+At least 3+ years
 * Previously worked on public facing websites is required.
-At least 4+ years.
+At least 4+ years
-* Experienced on managing his own tasks, and follow-up with others when needed.
-Experienced working with a team size of at least 6, including other developers, QA, and PM/BAs.
+* Experienced on managing their own tasks, and follow-up with others when needed.
+Experienced working with a team size of at least 6, including other developers, QA, and Product Managers
 * Experienced on website best-practices in HTML5, SEO, and WCAG.
-WCAG is optional, but HTML5 and SEO is required.
+WCAG is optional, but HTML5 and SEO is required
-* Experienced on writing maintainable code, easy to read, and that is optimized for the task.
+* Experienced on writing maintainable code, easy to read, and that is optimized for the task
-* Has experience working with US-based companies for at least 3+ years.
+* Has experience working with US-based companies for at least 3+ years
-* Able to clearly collaborate with others through phone, emails, and tickets with little to no overhead.
+* Able to clearly collaborate with others through phone, emails, and tickets with little to no overhead

 </details>

-## Fullstack Developer
+## Full-Stack Engineer

 <details><summary>Read more</summary>